e-Spirit/javascript-content-api-library/README.md

 The default sorting is by the id descending.
 Multisort is possible and the first sort param is prioritized over subsequent.
 The sorting is happening on the raw data.

 > **_Attention_**<br>
-> The fieldnames and keys that can be passed to the `fetchByFilter` method have to match the key names that are present in the CaaS data.
+> The keys names which are passed to the `fetchByFilter` method (e.g. in the filters or the additionalParams) have to match the key names that are present in the CaaS data.

 ### fetchProjectProperties